Metronoid/chronicler/content/systems/conditions/positive/inspired.md

 # Inspired
 **Sources**: Success

-Your character is deeply inspired.
-When your character takes an action pertaining to that inspiration, you may resolve this Condition.
+**Description**: Your character is deeply inspired.

+**Effect**: Your character becomes inspired by their success, when your character takes an action pertaining to that inspiration, you may resolve this Condition.
 Gain a Willpower point, and consider the roll an Exceptional Success on three successes, instead of five.

-**Resolution**: Use the Condition for its benefit.